 2015 LEGISLATION RECOVERY - Mark an "X" in the "2015 Legislation Recovery" box on the face of the return if you are claiming any of the recoveries allowed under Act 125 of the 2015 Regular Legislative Session.
-Section 7 of Act 125 allows a recovery of the credit amount reduced by the Act on a return filed after July 1, 2015, for which an extension was requested prior to July 1, 2015.
-You must attach Form R-6411, 2015 Legislation Recovery Worksheet - Corporation, Fiduciary, and Composite Partnership, to your return to show the calculation of the recoveries.
-Include the 2017 recovery amount in the amount claimed on Schedule NRC-P3 for the appropriate credit.
-This amount could be in addition to any credits earned for the 2017 tax year.
+Section 7 of Act 125 allows a recovery of the credit amount reduced by the Act on a return filed after July 1, 2015, for which a valid extension was requested prior to July 1, 2015.
+You must attach Form R-6411 to your return to show the calculation of the recoveries.
+Include the 2018 recovery amount in the amount claimed on Schedule NRC-P3 for the appropriate credit.
+This amount could be in addition to any credits earned for the 2018 tax year.
 For more information see Revenue Information Bulletin 17-018 on LDR's website.

 Below is a list of nonrefundable credits available for Louisiana Corporate Income and Corporate Franchise taxes.
-For credits against the corporate income tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 6 of Column A. For credits against the corporate franchise tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 6 of Column B. Unless otherwise stated in the instructions for each line, enter credit amounts in Column A or The codes listed here are not interchangeable with other codes listed in this booklet.
+For credits against the corporate income tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 6 of Column A. For credits against the corporate franchise tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 6 of Column B. Unless otherwise stated in the instructions for each line, enter credit amounts in Column A or B. NOTE: Use only the codes referenced in the table of Schedule NRC-P3.
+The codes listed here are not interchangeable with other codes listed in this booklet.